 Jesse Braham, who is suing Taylor Swift for 40 million, likely believes that he has a fair point.
-He used a phrase that he thinks was pretty unique in his track, “Haters Gone Hate” and Taylor Swift, a few years later, used the same phrase.
+He used a phrase that he thinks was pretty unique in his track, “Haters Gone Hate” and Taylor Swift, a few years later, used the same expression.

 That track is on Youtube.

-Not that the others are slam dunks.
+not to imply the others are slam dunks.

-Graham is possibly going to run into a concept called, “prior art.”
+Graham is possibly going to run into a concept called “prior art.”

 He wrote “Haters Gone Hate” just a few years before Taylor Swift wrote “Shake It Off” but about ten years after a trio called 3LW wrote the other side of that coin, “Playas Got’ Play.”

-So while “Haters Gone Hate,” is an original work, its originality and copyright protect-ability is not vested in its use of the phrase, “haters gone hate.”
+So while “Haters Gone Hate,” is an original work, its originality and copyright protect-ability is probably not vested in its use of the phrase, “haters gone hate.”
 That had already been around a while.